fridayshoes/CV/README.md

 | [**Drive Dentsu Website**](https://tygur.co.uk/portfolio/talent-passion-audacity/) | Complete company website to showcase our work and culture | Built, designed and produced in Joomla with customised HTML and CSS |

-## Skills
+## Skills & strengths

 #### Team Player

-Most of my career in advertising has involved working with another person as a creative duo, so when it came to pair programming on the Makers projects and tasks it felt quite a natural and normal experience.
+Most of my career in advertising has involved working together alongside another person as a creative duo, so when it came to pair programming on the Makers projects and tasks it felt quite a natural and normal experience.
 Even during the larger group projects I felt comfortable listening to other people's views and offering my opinion or putting forward ideas of my own on how we should approach a task.
 We applied agile ways of working in our group projects with morning standups, kanban boards and afternoon retros, again most of which I'm already used to from modern advertising working practises.

+#### Empathetic

+One of the main skills you practise in advertising is to break down complex information into simple, but meaningful messages that your audience will understand and resonate with.
+I also found this particularly true of coding too.
+I was always thinking about better method and class names that would best reflect the function of the code.
+During team projects I would also often comment on key lines in my code to help the other members of the group

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.